aneldev/dynadux/doc/API-Reducers.md

 # Block change

-Dynadux provides the `blockChange` function on the reducer's function.
+Dynadux provides the `blockChange` function in the reducer's function.

-In reducer's (action's) implementation, you can call this method to say to Dynadux to do not call the `onChange` callback.
+In the reducer's (action's) implementation, you can call this method to say to Dynadux to do not call the `onChange` callback.

 Dynadux, by default, is always calling the `onChange` callback on each `dispatch`.
 But in some cases, it is unnecessary to call the `onChange` when nothing is changed.

-Once actions, know that nothing is changed, it can block the `onChange` call calling the `blockChange()` method.
+Once the action (the implementation of the reducer), knows that nothing has been changed for the UI logic, it can block the `onChange` call calling the `blockChange()` method.

 **Note: `blockChange()` is also blocking the changes made by middlewares!**
 On each `dispatch`, Dynadux is calling the loaded middlewares, before, and after reducer's function.